Rainy Day Women Nos. 12 & 35: Composition and lyrical interpretation

 The song is recorded as a twelve-bar blues, although the lyrics are not typical of the blues genre.
-However, the pattern of a repeated introduction ("They'll stone ya when...") and conclusion "I would not feel so all alone / Everybody must get stoned") to each stanza recalls a blues format.
+However, the pattern of a repeated introduction (i.e. "They'll stone ya when they say that it’s the end...") and conclusion "I would not feel so all alone / Everybody must get stoned") to each stanza recalls a blues format.
 Musicologist Wilfrid Mellers described the song as "musically corny: a parody of a New Orleans marching or Yankee Revivalist band".
 According to music scholar Timothy Koozin, Dylan "exaggerates the musical vulgarity with a descending chromatic figure" that is out of place in a twelve-bar blues, and serves to "form a mimetic representation of sinking into a 'stoned' stupor".

 After recording Blonde on Blonde, Dylan embarked on his 1966 world tour.
 At a press conference in Stockholm on April 28, 1966, Dylan was asked about the meaning of his new hit single, "Rainy Day Women".
 Dylan replied the song was about "cripples and orientals and the world in which they live ...
 It's a sort of Mexican thing, very protest ... and one of the protestiest of all things I've protested against in my protest years."

 Shelton states that, as the song rose up the charts, it became controversial as a "drug song"; consequently the song was banned by some American and British radio stations.
 He mentions that Time magazine, on July 1, 1966, wrote: "In the shifting multi-level jargon of teenagers, 'to get stoned' does not mean to get drunk but to get high on drugs ... a 'rainy-day woman', as any junkie [sic] knows, is a marijuana cigarette."
 Dylan responded to the controversy by announcing, during his May 27, 1966, performance at the Royal Albert Hall, London, "I never have and never will write a drug song."

 According to Dylan critic Clinton Heylin, Dylan was determined to use a "fairly lame pun"—the idea of being physically stoned for committing a sin, as opposed to being stoned on "powerful medicine"—to avoid being banned on the radio.
 Given its Old Testament connotations, Heylin argued that the Salvation Army band backing becomes more appropriate.
 Heylin further suggested that the song's title is a Biblical reference, taken from the Book of Proverbs, "which contains a huge number of edicts for which one could genuinely get stoned".
 He suggested that the title "Rainy Day Women #12 & 35" refers to Proverbs chapter 27, verse 15 (in the King James Bible): "A continual dropping in a very rainy day and a contentious woman are alike."